alaszmigiel/alaszmigiel/README.md

 ## 🌱 Currently Learning
 - **Data Analysis** with **Python** – using Pandas and NumPy
 - **R** – statistical models and data visualization
-- **Django**

 ## 👩🏼‍💻 Currently Working On
-- **Obesity Prediction Model** – developing a machine learning model to predict obesity levels based on lifestyle and health data
-- **Engineering Thesis** – designing a support system for managing personalized travel agency offers, integrating data analysis and recommendation methods
+**Engineering Thesis** – designed and developed a personalized travel agency support system with booking functionality – currently expanding it with AI recommendation features.

 ## 📫 How to reach me?
 You can reach me via email or through my LinkedIn profile